-As people age, skin, muscles, and soft tissues around the eyes start to lose their elasticity, and the brows begin to sag.
-This can cause someone to look tired or upset, and can sometimes be so severe that it impedes vision.
-A brow lift, also called an eyebrow lift or a forehead lift, is a procedure in which the forehead is raised to restore a more alert, youthful look to the eyes, and to smooth out deep lines on the forehead, in a way that looks completely natural.
+As people age, skin, muscles, and soft tissues around the eyes lose their elasticity, and the brows begin to sag.
+This process can cause someone to look tired or upset and can sometimes be so severe that it impedes vision.
+An eyebrow lift or a forehead lift, is a procedure in which the forehead is raised to restore a more alert, youthful look to the eyes and smooth out deep lines on the forehead in a natural-looking way.

-Brow lifts are sometimes performed with an upper blepharoplasty to lift droopy eyelids, as sagging lids can occur at the same time and also affect vision.
+Brow lifts are sometimes performed with an upper blepharoplasty to lift droopy eyelids, as sagging lids can coincide and affect vision.

 There are several ways to perform a brow lift, but the contours of your face and the degree to which your brow needs to be lifted will determine which type of eyebrow lift you’d benefit from most:

 - An endoscopic brow lift is done with small incisions behind the hairline

 - A limited incision brow lift is mainly performed at the same time as eyelid surgery